Sponsoring a child is one of the best and easiest ways to brighten the future of a destitute child.

 Sponsorship Provides Life-saving Solutions

-The children who are available for sponsorship have often been abused and neglected, or are suffering from serious malnutrition or other treatable health problems.
+The children who are part of the sponsorship program have often been abused and neglected, or are suffering from serious malnutrition or other treatable health problems.
 For some this is because they have no family at all.
 Others are from families who are incapable of caring for children because of extreme poverty, destructive family break-ups, parents have been trafficked or imprisoned or suffer from a mental illness.
 Others have suffered physical or sexual abuse from family or community members.

 Many of the children have not been able to attend school regularly because they are required to work to support their family.
 Others have been caught up in civil war or are at risk of being trafficked.

 We use your sponsorship contributions to address these issues.
 We fund programs that empower children and their communities to provide: